 Scotland's magnificent seas

-Scotland has an astonishing 10% of Europe’s coastline.
-Framed by myriad sea lochs, firths and islands, the surrounding seas are home to a third of the global population of grey seals; the world’s most northerly population of bottlenose dolphins; 23 other species of the world’s 82 whales and dolphins and 43% of all seabirds breeding in the EU.
-They also provide summer feeding grounds for the basking shark, which is the world’s second largest fish, and the endangered leatherback turtle.
+Scotland has an astonishing 10% of Europe’s coastline and 61% of UK seas.
+Framed by sea lochs, firths and islands, they are home to a third of the global population of grey seals; the world’s most northerly population of bottlenose dolphins; 23 other species of the world’s 82 whales and dolphins and 43% of all seabirds breeding in the EU.
+They also provide summer feeding grounds for the basking shark and the endangered leatherback turtle.

 So much to lose

 However, Scotland’s seas are under threat from overfishing, climate change, pollution and unsustainable development.
 Scotland’s Marine Atlas starkly reveals that climate change and fishing are the two most widespread pressures on Scotland’s seas, that the majority of our seabed is in a poor condition and that populations of seabird, common seal, several commercial fish species and sharks, skates and rays are in decline.

 Almost ten years of dedicated campaigning by Marine Conservation Society and partners resulted in the Marine (Scotland) Act 2010 which requires Scottish Ministers to protect and, where appropriate, enhance the health of Scotland’s seas, develop a national marine plan that includes marine ecosystem objectives and establish a network of well-managed Marine Protected Areas (MPAs).
 To date, 31 new MPAs have been established, including the largest in Europe and, following scallop dredge damage, Loch Carron.
 For the most vulnerable inshore sites, protection measures have been put in place.
 However, there is still a long way to go and time is running out to bend the curve of decline to one of recovery.